 It’s fun, too to what the platform staff- when they wave in and wave out a train, there’s a routine they go through, with almost a dance and a series of waves.
 It’s a simple technique that’s used for health and safety to ensure trains depart safely on time.

-The trains vary, of course, there are seats like old armchairs, and there are two plus two seats, two plus three.
+The trains vary, of course, there are seats like old armchairs, and there are two plus two seats, and two plus three seats.

 Two things strike you though.
-Other travellers are very, very polite.
+Other travelers are very, very polite.
 If they want to recline their seat (and there is always oodles of space even if they do), then they will get up out of their seat, walk to you and ask if it’s alright to recline their seat.
-No train rage, knee protectors needed here!
+No train rage, and no knee protectors are needed here!

 Can I eat on Japanese Trains?

 Yes.
 You can buy food at stations or stores and bring it with you.
-There are also some services which provide paid for food services on trains.
-Boxed meals that contain delicacies from the region in which you are travelling are a great way to further enjoy the culture of your journey.
+Some services provide paid-for food services on trains.
+Boxed meals aka bento boxes that contain delicacies from the region in which you are traveling are a great way to further enjoy the culture of your journey.

 Do I need a seat reservation on Japanese Trains?